yuy113/Data-Visualization/README.md

 ## Computation and Exploratory Data Analysis

 The 406 imputed metabolite features will be firstly log transformed and then normalize by subtracting their means divided by corresponding standard deviations.
-The dimensional reduction techinques will be applied to reduce the size of features for the data with more features(406) than number of observations(136) such as sparse principal component analysis (sPCA), t-SNE technique, Partial Least Square(PLS) etc. t-SNE analysis is performed on Python Scikit-learn manifold TSNE function(http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
+The dimensional reduction techinques will be applied to reduce the size of features for the data with more features(406) than number of observations(136) such as sparse principal component analysis (sPCA), t-SNE technique, Partial Least Square(PLS) etc. t-SNE analysis is performed on <a href="http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html"> Python Scikit-learn manifold TSNE function </a>.
 The outputs from t-SNE are either tightly clustered together or very sparse distributed without separation across diseased and healthy groups by tuning the values of two parameters in TSNE function-perplexity and learning rate.
 Thus the results from t-SNE will not shown in the webpages.

 The first 20 principal components from sparse PCA analysis on all 406 imputed normalized metabolite features are saved and run data visualzation in RadViz and interactive visualization between scatterplot and Histograms on any two of these 20 principal components across diseased and healthy groups.
 Similary the first 20 components from PLS analysis will also saved and are presented in RadViz plot and interactive visualization between Scatterplot and Histograms on any two of these 20 principal components across diseased and healthy groups.